 Arcadia Clinic For Plastic and Aesthetic Surgery, located in Ul grada Vukovara A, Zagreb, Croatia offers patients Mole Removal procedures among its total of 32 available procedures, across 3 different specialties.
 The cost of a Mole Removal procedure ranges from £91 to £170, whilst the national average price is approximately £85.
 There are many specialists available at the Clinic, with 10 in total, and they are accredited by CSPRAS - Croatian Society of Plastic, Reconstructive and Aesthetic Surgery

-Poliklinika Mešter, can be found in Trg Sv Stjepana, Hvar, Croatia and offers its patients Mole Removal procedures as well as 14 other procedures, across 3 different procedure categories.
-The price of a Mole Removal procedure starts from just £79, and the average price is around £85.
-Many medical professionals work at the Hospital, with 7 in total, and Poliklinika Mešter is not accredited by any recognised accreditations institutions.
+Poliklinika Mešter, located in Trg Sv Stjepana, Hvar, Croatia offers patients Mole Removal procedures among its total of 14 available procedures, across 3 different specialties.
+The cost of a Mole Removal procedure starts from €92, whilst the national average price is approximately €100.
+There are many specialists available at the Hospital, with 7 in total, and they are not accredited by any recognized accreditations institutes

 The atmosphere of Mrs. Ljiljana's cozy, golden hands massaged my body so I could feel myself flying.
 Thanks a lot.
 I found it wonderful and great recommendations.

-Poliklinika Medico, can be found in Trg Sv Stjepana, Hvar, Croatia and offers its patients Mole Removal procedures as well as 10 other procedures, across 6 different procedure categories.
-At present, there is no pricing information for Mole Removal procedures at Poliklinika Medico.
-The pricing information is quite specialised, so it's only available on request, and the average price is around $109.
-Many medical professionals work at the Hospital, with 5 in total, and Poliklinika Medico has several accreditations, including: ISO Certification - International Organization for StandardizationEAFPS - European Academy of Facial Plastic Surgery
+Poliklinika Medico, located in Trg Sv Stjepana, Hvar, Croatia offers patients Mole Removal procedures among its total of 10 available procedures, across 6 different specialties.
+Currently, there's no pricing information for Mole Removal procedures at Poliklinika Medico, as all prices are available on request only, whilst the national average price is approximately €100.
+There are many specialists available at the Hospital, with 5 in total, and they have multiple recognized accreditations, including: ISO Certification - International Organization for StandardizationEAFPS - European Academy of Facial Plastic Surgery

 Cosmetic Surgery Dr. Žgaljardić, located in Ul grada Vukovara A, Zagreb, Croatia offers patients Mole Removal procedures among its total of 51 available procedures, across 7 different specialties.
 Currently, there's no pricing information for Mole Removal procedures at Cosmetic Surgery Dr. Žgaljardić, as all prices are available on request only, whilst the national average price is approximately $109.
 All procedures and treatments are undertaken by the lead specialist at the Hospital, and they are not accredited by any recognized accreditations institutes